50 of the Unhealthiest Foods at the Supermarket

 “They may be fat-free, but most brands of gummy bears are full of added sugar and food coloring,” says Danielle Hamo RD, LDN.
 “Eating them will probably lead to increased hunger because they’re all carbs and have no fiber to prevent your blood sugar from spiking and crashing.”

 “These popular kid treats are only 200 calories, but that doesn’t mean they’re good for you,” says Hamo.
 “There’s no protein, and they’re mostly made up of sugar and fat.
 They’re also full of food coloring, palm oil, and high fructose corn syrup—all things you want to avoid.
 There’s no real fruit here, and all the carbs come from added sugars and refined flour.”
-These are the other 15 breakfast foods you really need to stop eating.
+That’s also why you should probably stop eating these 15 other breakfast foods.

 The problem with dried fruit is that while it does have nutrients, it’s also loaded with calories and sugar and very easy to overeat.
 What’s worse, many packaged dried fruits have added sugar—out of the 40g of carbs in one serving, 29 are sugar!
 Fresh fruit will always be the best choice, but if you must have the dried kind, opt for the no-sugar-added kind.
 Navitas Organics makes a number of better alternatives, or try a That’s it bar, each of which is made with nothing more than two servings of whole fruit.